-The ESPS provides pension and other related defined benefits based on final pensionable pay to employees throughout the electricity industry.
-One segment of the ESPS (the Central Networks Group segment) relates to NGED East Midlands and NGED West Midlands and most employees of these companies are members of the ESPS.
-These two companies are liable for the Central Networks Group segment and would benefit from any surplus if wound up.
+The WPD Group section of the ESPS ("ESPS WPD"), relates to NGED South West and NGED South Wales and most employees of these companies are members of the ESPS.
+These two companies are liable for the WPD Group section and would benefit from any surplus if wound up.
 The assets are held in a trustee administered fund.

-The Central Networks Group segment of the ESPS is closed to new members except in very limited circumstances; existing members are unaffected.
-A defined contribution scheme is offered to new employees.
+ESPS WPD provides pension and other related defined benefits based on final pensionable pay but is closed to new members except in very limited circumstances.